-Why WordPress and how to start a blog there
+Why WordPress and how to start there

 WordPress is ready to welcome Posterous users.
-There is a free importer tool created by WordPress to help you transfer your Posterous blog posts, comments and other files.
+There is a free importer tool created by WordPress to help you transfer your Posterous posts, comments and other files.
 Nice and easy!

 First you need to know that there are two versions of WordPress.
 One is hosted version at WordPress.com, and the second one is the home of the software, the self-hosted version at WordPress.org.
-The difference is kind of like renting or buying a house – using WordPress.com you just rent the place, using WordPress.org you own and control the blog completely.
+The difference is kind of like renting or buying a house – using WordPress.com you just rent the place, using WordPress.org you own and control the site completely.
 Because of this reason I recommend WordPress.org for your new blogging home.

 Moving from Posterous to WordPress – Step-By-Step Guide